How to apply

 Information in support of your application

 This section is very important.
 It gives you the opportunity to detail why you are the best person for the job and why you are applying.
 Use the job description and person specification as a guide, and focus on how your skills, knowledge and experience meet the job requirements, giving specific examples.
 Also include any voluntary work you may have been involved in, experience at school or any relevant experience outside work.
-The job requirements are now linked to our competences which describe the behaviours and values we expect from all employees working at the County Council.
+If a ‘Competency’ document is attached to the vacancy, this will describe the behaviours and values we expect from our employees.

 Equality and diversity monitoring